 It is possible to desensitize a person to the Asteraceae family using various methods including auricular acupuncture, oral immunotherapy, local honey, gut healing protocols, and even stress reduction techniques.
 I would suggest testing for an allergy to ragweed and various members of the Asteraceae family prior to beginning any desensitization programs, however.
 Often, eliminating the allergy to ragweed can decrease the likelihood of reacting to other members of the same plant family.

 Autumn Frandsen N.D. is a Naturopathic Physician at National Integrated Health Associates, NIHA, serving Washington D.C., Maryland and Virginia.
 As a naturopath, her philosophy is to use the least invasive and effective method to bring balance to the body and restore health.
-Her areas of focus include Allergies, Environmental Medicine and Chemical Sensitivities, Homeopathy and Herbal Medicine, Heavy Metal Detoxification, Anti-Aging and Weight Loss.
+Her areas of focus include Allergies and Chemical Sensitivities, Homeopathy, Heavy metal detoxification, Anti-Aging, Digestive health and more. .